hughbien/bulletin/README.md

     % bulletin

 Use the `--page` option to view other pages.
-Use `--read` to read a story from the command line or `--open` to open it in a browser.
-Use `--like` to like a story which will help with ranking according to your tastes.
+Use `--open` to open it in a browser.
+Use `--like` to like a link which will help with ranking according to your tastes.

     % bulletin --page 2
-    % bulletin --read 45
     % bulletin --open 45
     % bulletin --like 45

-You can like a story and read/open it simultaneously:
+You can like a link and open it simultaneously:

-    % bulletin --like --read 45
+    % bulletin --like --open 45

 You can show previous likes with `--likes` or undo it with `--unlike`: